 In 2015, Texas lawmakers passed a bill which changed how classroom instruction was timed.
 Districts no longer had to provide 180 days of classes, but instead a minimum of 75,600 minutes.
 Requiring minutes instead of a set number of days gave districts more flexibility in how they scheduled classes.

-Crosby ISD, in Harris County just outside Houston, recently became the largest district in the state to adopt a four-day week.
-The district, which serves almost 6,500 students, approved the switch in a Feb.
+In February 2023, Crosby ISD, in Harris County just outside Houston, became the largest district in the state to adopt a four-day week.
+The district, which serves more than 6,700 students, approved the switch in a Feb.
 27 school board meeting.
-The new schedule will begin next school year.
+The new schedule will begin in the 2023-24 school year.

 “Our why is simple and straightforward,” Superintendent Paula Patterson said.
 “We want to find, recruit and retain the best teachers in the state in the classrooms for our students.
 This change immediately makes Crosby ISD a top destination for educators in Harris County.”